djego/ecommerce-peru-scrap-cli/readme.md

 # Products of e-commerce API
-From Scraping to API of products of e-commerce websites
+> From Scraping to API

+A list of products from e-commerce websites more popular of peru

 ## Features
 - Scraping ecommerces by product category